Is this a pure function?

 Uncaught TypeError: console.log is not a function

-we changed the behaviour of our log
+at log (REPL1:1:30)By redefining console we changed the behaviour of our log function.

 Same input.
 Different output.
 As was expected.